acaprojects/ruby-knx/README.md

 # Ruby KNX

 Constructs [KNX standard](https://en.wikipedia.org/wiki/KNX_(standard)) datagrams that make it easy to communicate with devices on KNX networks.
-It does not implement the transport layer so you can use it with naitive ruby, eventmachine, celluloid or the like.
+It does not implement the transport layer so you can use it with native ruby, eventmachine, celluloid or the like.

 [![Build Status](https://travis-ci.org/acaprojects/ruby-knx.svg?branch=master)](https://travis-ci.org/acaprojects/ruby-knx)